 - passport pictures – they must have the standard size of 35×45 mm and the face of the applicant must cover 70 to 80% of the passport photo size.

 In addition to the above mentioned, you must provide in-depth details on your funds, so that the Italian authorities can be convinced that you will have a regular income – besides the types of income that we have mentioned above, you must know that income from property is also accepted, as well as income from owning shares in companies and other similar types of income.

 Given that this visa is mainly created with the purpose of relocating to Italy on a permanent basis, foreigners should add to their application file information regarding their residency in Italy.
-Australians relocating to Italy are required to have at least a lease or rental agreement signed for a local property.
+Australians who relocate to Italy are required to have at least a lease or rental agreement signed for a local property.

 Of course, purchasing a property is another option to fulfill this; if you want to purchase a property here as a foreigner, you can always address to our team of immigration lawyers in Italy, who can advise on the manner in which the procedure should be done, the costs and fees that you have to pay and other legal obligations that you may have in this case.

-Provided that the application is successful, Australians relocating to Italy will be issued with the visa and they will have the right to arrive here.
+Provided that the application is successful, Australians who relocate to Italy will be issued with the visa and they will have the right to arrive here.
 After arriving in Italy, another legal obligation has to be fulfilled – applying for a residence permit.
 This procedure must be started in a period of maximum 8 days after the arrival, as said above, and this applies to most types of visas.
 Our immigration lawyers in Italy can present the steps involved here, which are completed through the local police office in the region where you live.

 Our team is ready to provide in-depth advice and legal representation for the issuance of a visa.
 Our team can help you understand the process of obtaining a residence permit and can also provide legal information on the citizenship requirements for those who want to become Italian citizens.